WordPress vs Joomla vs Drupal 2021 Comparison – Functionality, Customization, Support (2021)

 - Free Drupal themes

 - Most users feel the installation is complex and lengthy.

-If we look at the minimum knowledge needed to learn the 3 Content Management Systems then WordPress is easy and intuitive.
-Drupal and Joomla have a slightly higher learning curve.
+If we look at the minimum knowledge needed to learn the 3 Content Management Systems then the leading CMS (WordPress) is easy and intuitive.
+However, Drupal and Joomla have a slightly higher learning curve.

 - Easiest CMS for beginners.
 Easy and intuitive.
 There is a very small learning curve for beginners.

 - There is no coding knowledge needed.
 You can design complex pages with no coding skills using Page Builder plugins.

 Approachable for people with some web development experience.
 Moreover, it is possible to set up a website without much technical support.
 However, for more complexities, you may need professional help.
 So, you can use Joomla website builder to make a website.

 - On the negative side, it is not too technical, Joomla does have a learning curve though not steep.
 Also, it is not as complex as Drupal but will take more time to learn than the other.